 When your package tracking shows ‘in transit to destination’, the only thing you can do is wait for your parcel to arrive or keep tracking updates.
 But if it does not arrive on time and eventually gets stuck in transit, you can contact your courier service to find out more about the details.

-The meaning of in transit has been discussed above in this post.
+The meaning of transit has been discussed above in this post.
 Many questions like how much time it takes to reach and what are the reasons that the parcel gets stuck in transit mode are also discussed in this post.
-If you have any other question regarding the usps in transit mode then you can comment on this blog, we will help you out soon.
+If you have any other questions regarding the USPS in transit mode then you can comment on this blog, we will help you out soon.